Chrrrrris/decanter/README.md

   --alignment atmospheric --wavecal auto --diagnostic-pdf
 ```

-Only `--alignment atmospheric` runs this path.
-Internally, a preparatory
-measurement builds the atmospheric templates and identifies trusted orders;
-its wavelength solution is not applied.
-The first applied correction searches
-a broader +/-50 km/s common velocity grid that pools standardized CCFs
-from telluric-rich object orders and OH-rich paired-sky orders.
-Tellurics take
-priority in orders rich in both references.
-The resulting time-variable shift
-registers all orders in wavelength before the atmospheric templates are
-rebuilt and the selected final wavecal mode is run with the same +/-25 km/s
-telluric window as the single-pass method.
-Only those two corrections—the
-pooled registration and final physical solution—are composed into the output.
 The four wavecal choices
 remain `oh_static`, `oh_refit`, `hybrid_static`, and `hybrid_refit`.
 `--alignment none` is available as an unregistered control.